DanielYohai/PluralsightProject0/tasks.md

 ## END DEFINE CLASSES (UNITTESTS)
 ```

-Since we are expecting the unit test to return `False` when it checks for the existence of the non-existent file `"NoFile.py"`, these two tests now pass successfully.
+Since we are expecting these two unit tests to return `False` when it checks for the existence of the non-existent file `"NoFile.py"`, these two tests now pass successfully.

 ```
 DoesObjectExist =  True